Marker Logo

 Topics.
 This historical marker is listed in this topic list: Science & Medicine.

 Location.
 40° 26.007′ N, 84° 22.777′ W. Marker is in New Bremen, Ohio, in Auglaize County.
 It is in German Township.
-Marker is on South Washington Street, on the right when traveling north.
+It is on South Washington Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 206 S Washington Street, New Bremen OH 45869, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Pioneer Cabin (about 300 feet away, measured in a direct line); 120 South Washington Street (about 400 feet away); Original “Bump” Bridge (about 500 feet away); New Bremen Jaycees Park (about 500 feet away); Komminsk Family (about 600 feet away); Ice Harvesting (about 700 feet away); 40 South Washington Street (about 800 feet away); Loramie Summit (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Pioneer Cabin (about 300 feet away, measured in a direct line); 120 South Washington Street (about 400 feet away); Original “Bump” Bridge (about 500 feet away); New Bremen Jaycees Park (about 500 feet away); Komminsk Family (about 600 feet away); Ice Harvesting (about 700 feet away); 40 South Washington Street (about 800 feet away); Loramie Summit (approx. 0.2 miles away).
 Touch for a list and map of all markers in New Bremen.

 Paid Advertisement